 If you filed your return for 2020:

-You will receive your stimulus check in the same account that your refund was delivered if you chose direct deposit.
+You should receive your third stimulus check in the same account that your tax refund was delivered if you chose direct deposit.

-If you didn’t get a refund, requested a paper check when you filed taxes or closed your bank on file, the IRS is sending them out via paper check or EIP card through the mail.
+With the last two stimulus payments, If you didn’t get a refund, requested a paper check when you filed taxes, or closed your bank on file, the IRS may send them out via paper check or EIP card through the mail.

 If you haven’t yet filed for 2020: